ACT Test Prep

 Try to register at least eight weeks in advance.
 The sooner your student registers, the easier it is to get your student’s ideal location.
 Each test date has its own registration deadlines and locations available.

 What is the test's structure?
-The ACT consists of four, multiple-choice tests in English, math, reading, and science, as well as an optional writing test.
-Here is a more detailed explanation of each section:
+The ACT consists of mandatory english, math, and reading section, as well as an optional science and writing section.
+Here is a more detailed explanation:

 How many times can I take the test?
 A student can take the test multiple times without penalties.